Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 1. Skin Damage (Weakened Skin Barrier)

-Razors don’t just cut hair—they also remove part of your skin’s surface.
+Razors don’t just cut hair—they can also remove a thin layer of dead skin.
 This weakens your skin barrier, making it easier for bacteria to enter and cause inflammation.

 2. Bacteria on the Razor

 Old or unclean razors can carry bacteria.
-Using them spreads bacteria across your skin and worsens acne.
+Using them spreads bacteria across your skin and can worsen acne.

 3. Incorrect Shaving Technique